 Caramelized Onion Tart With Olives

-- 1 tbsp olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp sugar
+- 1 teaspoon sugar

 - Salt and pepper to taste